software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > You don't need to have a Daily Scrum event on a daily basis.
 Just start each group meeting (including the weekly sessions) with a Daily Scrum.

+## Usage guide documentation

+Now that we have implemented some features for our application that the users can use it is time to describe _how_ to use the application.
+The _usage guide_ is perhaps one of the most important pieces of documentation for the application.
+It will describe our fellow developers how to technically use the application.
+This means for example, how to start the application, how to package the application, and how to run tests.

+The usage guide shouldn't make too many assumptions, for example, that the reader of the documentation happens to know that the `application.properties` needs alterations before the application can be started.
+If something needs to be done, even a simple thing, _mention it_.
+It is helpful not only for others but also for yourself.
+We should also describe the _system requirements_ for the application.
+For example, the required JDK version.
+The example project uses Spring Boot version 3, which requires JDK version 19 or higher.

+Because developers use different IDEs, it is easier to describe how the application can be used using a command-line interface (such as Git Bash).
+On the command-line, we can use the Maven command `mvn` or the alias `./mvnw` to run different Maven commands.
+Using `./mvnw` (the [Maven wrapper](https://www.baeldung.com/maven-wrapper)) is a bit more convenient because it doesn't require Maven to be installed.

+Here's a simple usage guide on how to start the example project application:

+1. Start the application by running `./mvnw spring-boot:run` on the command-line
+2. Once the application has started, visit <http://localhost:8080> in a browser to use the application

+The description should be so clear that your fellow student who knows nothing about the project beforehand would be able to start the application.

+{: .important-title }

+> Exercise 14
+>
+> Write a usage guide on _how to start your application_ to the `README.md` file.
+Add it under a "Usage guide" subheading.
+Also, mention the required JDK version for the project.

 ## Sprint Review

 At the end of each Sprint, there's the [Sprint Review](https://scrumguides.org/scrum-guide.html#sprint-review) event.
 During the Sprint Review, the Developers demonstrate the outcome of the Sprint for the Product Owner.
 This means that the Developers should demonstrate how the implemented user stories work _in the user's perspective_.
 So, instead of showing the code, Developers should show how the user can use the new features of the application.